Creating Outdoor Mood Lighting for Salt Lake City Evenings

 Scenes That Actually Get Used

 When we install a system, we usually help homeowners set up a few scenes to start with.
-Here are the ones that get the most use across our SLC customer base:
+Here are the scenes I usually set up first:

 Everyday warm white.
-This is the default for about 80% of our customers.
+This is the default scene I recommend most often.
 Soft warm white at 40-60% brightness.
 It runs from sunset to a scheduled shutoff time, usually 10 or 11 PM.
-Simple, clean, and it makes the house look polished every night without any thought.
+Simple.
+Clean.
+The house looks finished every night without you thinking about it.

 Dimmed late night.
 After 10 PM, the system automatically drops to 15-20% brightness.
 Still visible enough to define the roofline, but quiet enough that it doesn't bother neighbors or feel excessive.
 Homes in tighter neighborhoods like Daybreak and the newer Herriman developments appreciate this one.

 Patio evening.
 If you're hosting a backyard dinner or just sitting outside, a soft amber or warm gold adds warmth without the clinical feel of white light.
-This is one of the places where the RGBW system shines.
-Literal warm amber from the dedicated white channel blended with a touch of the RGB red and green creates a color that feels like firelight.
-Pure RGB can't get there.
+This is where RGBW earns its keep.
+The white channel gives you a real warm base, and a small amount of red and green can push it toward firelight.
+Plain RGB usually looks thinner.

 Soft color accent.
 A pale blue or lavender along the roofline reads as calming rather than festive.
-It's a completely different vibe from full-saturation holiday colors.
+It feels nothing like full holiday color.
 Some homeowners in South Jordan and Sandy run soft blue-white blends through the summer months just because they like how it looks against the evening sky.

 Wondering what it would cost for your home?
 Get an instant estimate using our satellite tool.
 No visit required.